 At the same time, social infrastructure was renovated or constructed: schools, housing, health centers, water points, roads, etc. A rubber factory was also constructed.
 Eager to optimize production while maintaining its environmental focus, the Okomu plantation embarked on the gradual replanting of its oldest palm blocks in 2006.

 In 2014, Okomu further pursued growth by doubling the oil mill’s processing capacity and replanting its oldest palm and rubber blocks in order to increase production.
 Simultaneously, the company acquired 11 416 hectares of farmland, of which 664 ha were planted by the previous owner, and started planting the new blocks in 2016, in what is now called “Okomu Extension 2”.

-The company’s replanting and expansion policy, which began in 2006, enabled to:
+The company’s re-planting and expansion policy which began in 2006, was to enable the company to: